-The best film to use in the Praktica MTL 3 will be based on the available light, lens, and if you want to use color or black & white.
+The best film to use in the Praktica MTL-3 will depend on the lens, available light, and type of film you want to use.

-To avoid having to haul around a tripod or flash, select a film that has an ISO of 400 or higher.
+To eliminate having to lug around a flash and/or tripod, pick a 35mm film that has an ISO of 400 or faster.

-If you intend to capture images inside or anywhere there is low light, make sure that you have a fast lens.
+If you intend to capture pictures indoors or anytime there is low light, ensure that you are using a fast lens.
 For lens lens ideas check out my brief article on the 5 Best Lenses for the Praktica MTL-3.

-Kodak UltraMax 400 - This film works well in a multitude of lighting conditions and is a fantastic option for a color 35mm film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the MTL 3 in the vast majority of scenarios.
+Kodak UltraMax 400 - The film works well in a large range of lighting conditions and is a great choice for a color film.
+Using this film you should have the ability to handhold the MTL-3 in the vast majority of circumstances.

-The pictures will have wonderful colors and lean towards the warm side.
+The images will have excellent skin tones and tend to be on the warm side.

-Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film could be more widely available.
-It's a top-quality alternative to Kodak emulsions.
+Fujifilm Superia X-TRA ISO 400 - Based on your location, this film might have greater availability.
+It is a very good alternative to Kodak emulsions.

-When compared to Kodak, Fujifilm tends to be a bit cooler with notable blues and greens.
+Compared to Kodak, Fuji tends to be a little bit cooler with stronger greens and blues.

-Kodak Gold 200 - A staple film stock that was released in the mid-1980s.
-Gold 200 offers the look and feel of snapshots from the 1980s and 90s.
-Use a flash to get the "classic" film look.
+Kodak Gold 200 - A staple film that was launched in the mid-1980s.
+Kodak Gold 200 offers the look and feel of family snapshots from the 1980s and 90s.
+Use an on-camera flash to get the “authentic” look the film is known for.

-Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the style the film is highly regarded for.
+Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
+Overexpose it by 1 or 2-stops to get the appearance the film is well known for.